linkcd/IOTAPoC/README.md

 node tangleReader.js
 ```

-Alternatively, you can also use https://iota-mam-explorer.now.sh/ to read data
+Alternatively, you can also use https://thetangle.org/mam to read data

-# Note
-For speeding up the write and read, the code is using the same node (nodes.iota.fm) as https://iota-mam-explorer.now.sh/